Relintai/pandemonium_engine_docs/03_usage/17_performance/03_cpu_optimization.md

 Results of a profile of one of the demo projects.

 Note:

- We can see the cost of built-in processes such as physics and audio,
-          as well as seeing the cost of our own scripting functions at the bottom.
+- We can see the cost of built-in processes such as physics and audio, as well as seeing the cost of our own scripting functions at the bottom.

-          Time spent waiting for various built-in servers may not be counted in the profilers.
+- Time spent waiting for various built-in servers may not be counted in the profilers.
 This is a known bug.

 When a project is running slowly, you will often see an obvious function or process taking a lot more time than others.
 This is your primary bottleneck, and you can usually increase speed by optimizing this area.

-For more info about using Pandemonium's built-in profiler, see `doc_debugger_panel`.

 ### External profilers